Bit-Nation/BITNATION-Constitution/README.md

 ## 2.2 Holons

 Holons are parts within the DBVN, with various degree of autonomy, at various times.
 Any citizen can start their own holon, for profit or non-for profit, without any central approval.
-Citizens suggests Holons, and others can choose to finance them or work on them.
+Citizens suggest Holons, and others can choose to finance them or work on them.
 The holons benefits from the DBVN resources and infrastructure.

 ## 2.3 Citizens